 Special Olympics Connecticut volunteer coaches come from all walks of life.
-They include former and current athletes, college students, professionals and family members.
+They include former and current athletes, high school and college students, professionals, family members and members of the community.
 You, too, can teach the skills and nurture the spirit that defines a true athlete.

 Special Olympics Connecticut is committed to Coaching Excellence.
 One of our top Coaching Excellence goals calls for ongoing coaches’ education to provide the highest and most up-to-date level of coaching knowledge.
 To learn about how you can enhance an athlete’s sports knowledge, techniques, tactics and fitness, visit our Coaches Corner.

 To find out more, contact: